Chapati—Indian Flatbreads with Water

 10. Step 10:

-Put the finished tortilla on a board or plate and brush with melted butter on top (for the lean version, you can not lubricate or lubricate with vegetable oil at all).
-Thanks to the oil, the tortillas become more tender.
-Cover the hot tortillas with a slightly damp towel on top so that they do not dry out or transfer them to a container with a lid.
+Move the finished flatbread to a board or plate and brush the top with melted butter (for a dairy-free version, leave it plain or use vegetable oil).
+The butter makes them more tender.
+Cover the hot flatbreads with a slightly damp towel so they don't dry out, or keep them in a covered container.

 11. Step 11: